 working paper series of that paper.
 We note that Figure 1 does not appear

 in the NBER nor in the OECD working papers.
-Contrary to what you wrote, it
+It

 does not appear either in the VoxEU article (you have probably confused Figure

 1 with the figure on national climate policies presented on VoxEU).We acknowledge